-[0167] Also provided are kits comprising a composition of the disclosure.
-In one embodiment, the kit comprises at least one container, the container holding at least one type of nanoconjugate as described herein comprising one or more biomolecules as described herein.
-In aspects of the disclosure wherein the biomolecule is a polynucleotide, it is contemplated that the polynucleotides that are part of the first type of nanoconjugate have one or more sequences complementary (or sufficiently complementary as disclosed herein) to one or more sequences of a first portion of a target polynucleotide.
+[0164] Also described herein are kits comprising a composition of the invention.
+The kit may comprise at least one container, the container holding at least one type of nanoconjugate as described herein comprising one or more biomolecules as described herein.
+Where the biomolecule is a polynucleotide, it is contemplated that the polynucleotides that are part of the first type of nanoconjugate may have one or more sequences complementary (or sufficiently complementary as disclosed herein) to one or more sequences of a first portion of a target polynucleotide.
 The container optionally includes one or more additional type of nanoconjugates comprising a polynucleotide with a sequence complementary to one or more sequence of a second portion of the target polynucleotide.

-[0168] In another embodiment, the kit comprises at least two containers.
+[0165] In another example, the kit comprises at least two containers.
 The first container holds one or more nanoconjugates as disclosed herein comprising one or more polynucleotides as described herein which can associate with one or more portions of a target polynucleotide.
 The second container holds one or more nanoconjugates comprising one or more polynucleotides that can associate with one or more sequences of the same or a different portion of the target polynucleotide.

-[0169] In another embodiment, the kits have polynucleotides and nanoparticles in separate containers, and the nanoconjugates are produced prior to use for a method described herein.
-In one aspect, the polynucleotides and/or the nanoparticles are functionalized so that the nanoconjugates can be produced.
-Alternatively, the polynucleotides and/or nanoparticles are provided in the kit without functional groups, in which case they must be functionalized prior to performing the assay.
+[0166] In another example, the kits have polynucleotides and nanoparticles in separate containers, and the nanoconjugates are produced prior to use for a method described herein.
+In one example, the polynucleotides and/or the nanoparticles are functionalized so that the nanoconjugates can be produced.
+Alternatively, the polynucleotides and/or nanoparticles may be provided in the kit without functional groups, in which case they must be functionalized prior to performing the assay.

-[0170] In various aspects of the kits provided, polynucleotides include a label or the kit includes a label which can be attached to the polynucleotides.
-Alternatively, the kits include labeled nanoparticles or labels which can be attached to the nanoparticles.
-In each embodiment, the kit optionally includes instructions, each container contains a label, the kit itself includes a label, the kit optionally includes one or more non-specific polynucleotides (for use as controls).
+[0167] In various examples of the kits provided, polynucleotides include a label or the kit includes a label which can be attached to the polynucleotides.
+Alternatively, the kits may include labeled nanoparticles or labels which can be attached to the nanoparticles.
+In each example, the kit optionally includes instructions, each container contains a label, the kit itself includes a label, the kit optionally includes one or more non-specific polynucleotides (for use as controls).